Why own a home in a Revocable Living Trust?

 When you sign the trust agreement for your Revocable Living Trust, you have only taken the first step in creating a thorough trust-based plan.
 Once the agreement is executed, the next step is for you to title your assets into the name of your trust.
 This process is referred to as the “funding” of the trust.
 Generally, in order to have the RLT arrangement serve you well, all or most of your assets should be placed into the name of your trust.

 Upon your death, if all or the majority of your “estate” is held by your RLT, your estate may then avoid probate since the trustee of your RLT will not need court approval to distribute the assets to the beneficiaries.
-The trustee may execute and record a deed transferring the home from your RLT into the name of the new owner (i.e, the beneficiary or beneficiaries under your trust agreement).
+The trustee may execute and record a deed transferring the home from your RLT into the name of the new owner (i.e., the beneficiary or beneficiaries under your trust agreement).
 Any assets you retain in your personal name and not in the name of your RLT, however, will require the probate process to transfer those assets (those held in your personal name), which can add expense and delay to the administration of your estate.
+Learn more in Family Loans.

 Common Concerns: